bogaudio/BogaudioModules/README.md

 NSGT is a compact (6HP) [noise gate](https://en.wikipedia.org/wiki/Noise_gate).
 Its controls behave the same as the corresponding controls on PRESSOR.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the L input.

+#### <a name="cmpdist"></a> CMPDIST

+A distortion effect based on a window comparator.
+One or two input signals are used, at inputs A and B (if you only want to use one input, note that input B is normalled to +5V).
+The inputs are scaled by the A and B knobs and their corresponding bipolar (+/-5V) CV inputs.
+At the same time, a "window" voltage is set by the WINDOW knob and unipolar (0-10V) CV.

+The comparator calculates the following:
+  - If the scaled A voltage is greater than B by at least the amount of the WINDOW voltage, then we're in the GT (greater than) state.
+  - If A less than B by at least the WINDOW voltage, we're in LT (less than) state.
+  - Otherwise, A and B are within WINDOW volts of each other, and we're in EQ state.

+The outputs GT, LT and EQ follow the state:
+  - If GT, the GT output is +5V, and -5V otherwise.
+  - If LT, the LT output is +5V, and -5V otherwise.
+  - If EQ, the EQ output is +5V, and -5V otherwise.

+The MIX output combines the other outputs according to the GT MIX, EQ MIX and LT MIX knobs, which are simply attenuverters (rather than proper VCAs).
+GT MIX and LT mix have bipolar CVs.

+The MIX output is also subject to the DRY/WET setting, where the dry signal is comprised of the A and B scaled inputs, each processed by the A DRY and B DRY VCAs.
+DRY/WET has a bipolar CV.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the A input.

 ### <a name="random"></a> Noise/Random, Sample and Hold